When do we contact families?

 In critical circumstances, our energy and attention will always be to your student first.
 However, in the context of a campus-wide emergency or an isolated incident in which a student may be a danger to themselves or others - we will use our best judgment and proactively reach out to families as appropriate.

-We have also found families to be important strategic partners around public health initiatives - from flu shots to spring break to exams - we invite you to join us in inviting students to put their wellness first.
+We have also found families to be important strategic partners around public health initiatives - from COVID-19 to flu shots to managing stress and exams - we invite you to join us in inviting students to put their wellness first.